Visit the Events Page for all the retreat updates. Breathwork may be offered virtually via zoom during the pandemic.

 To understand how you can effectively make the changes you desire, read on.

 Painful memories are stored in two places: in the body and in the emotional part of the brain called the amygdala.
 The parts of the brain that process emotions and those that regulate body functions are closely connected.
-They talk with each other easily.
+They communicate with each other easily.

 On the other hand, the part of the brain that processes logic (the pre-frontal cortex) doesn’t communicate well with the amygdala where the painful emotional memories are stored.
-It’s almost impossible to rationally understand the emotional roots of life-long limiting patterns without therapy.
+It’s almost impossible to rationally understand the emotional roots of life-long limiting patterns without effective therapy.

 So how can we effectively transform self-defeating patterns?